ARTSinTANK Dance Festival in Korea

 to explore creativity through Korean dance, music, and cultural immersion.

-Held at Daegwangsa Temple in Seongnam—a peaceful retreat surrounded by mountains
+Held at Daegwangsa Temple Stay in Seongnam—a peaceful retreat surrounded by mountains

 and the Tancheon Stream—the program offers time for reflection, collaboration, and creation.